Profile

 ### Select attributes and values

 Start by choosing the profile attribute you want to inspect.
+Begin with one meaningful attribute so the result stays readable and easy to interpret.

 Examples: